dogukanincee/code4life/README.md

     goToAndConnect("DIAGNOSIS",bestSample.sampleId,selectedRobot.target)
 }
 ```
-Then, where robot checks if it is in the desired module occurs in the following function.
-If target module is the same as the desired module, we connect it.
-Otherwise, it goes back the module where it was before.
+Then, where robot checks, if it is in the desired module occurs in the following function.
+If the target module is the same as the desired module, we connect it.
+Otherwise, it goes back to the module where it was before.

 ```
 def goToAndConnect(module:String,data:Int,position:String){